 Estradiol is a steroid and the primary female sex hormone.
 ACL has a receptor for this so the estradiol has been found to affect the integrity of the ligament.

 Standardized and quality controlled yoga intervention led by screened instructor in a regulated setting

 The definition of fascia continues to evolve as more research comes out.
 Robert Schleip describes it as a “body wide tensional network which consists of all fibrous collagenous soft connective tissues.”
-The continuous network envelops and connects all muscles and organs.
+The continuous network tissue holds together muscle, tendons, bones, organs, and cells.
 Fascia comes in a variety of densities, shapes, striations, and architectures due to all of the different tensional strains that are put on the tissue.

 At the end of a max inhale a person is told to breathe out as hard as they can.
 The volume exhaled in that 1st second is the FEV1.
 Usually considered with FVC as a ratio (FEV1 /FVC).
 With a condition like asthma (obstructive disease) it is harder to exhale a large volume in that first second so the ratio is a lower value than normal.
 This test is used to assess overall pulmonary function.

 This is measured after a max inhale; the person exhales as hard and fast as they can.